 We've collected lots of beam data so you can compare and contrast the different lights.
 Light manufacturers use a number of different metrics to describe light output.
 We've used lux here, but measured at a number of points across the width of the beam.
 That gives an indication of the brightness of the beam at the centre, the amount of peripheral light and the throw of the beam.
 We think that's the most useful measurement to directly compare.
 Specifically, we measured the lux value of the beam at two metres distance, in 10cm increments from the centre of the beam to 1m from the centre, giving eleven readings.

 We've also included data on the shape of the beam.
-We've tried a number of different approaches to this in the past, but this year we've taken a picture of each beam with the camera in the same position and using the same exposure.
-Wider beams should appear wider, and brighter beams brighter.
+We've tried a number of different approaches to this in the past, but this year we've taken a picture of each beam with the camera in the same position, so you can compare the beam shapes directly.

 Most of the lights we tested still had a more-or-less round beam.
 For riding on the road a more horizontal or squared-off beam has advantages.
 You're not wasting your battery lighting up the tree canopy, and you're less likely to dazzle oncoming traffic.
 Such beams are widely used in Europe, and in Germany they're the only lights legal for use on the road.
-Only one of our 2018 lights (the Infini Saturn 300) has a StVZO (the German standard) compliant beam, although other manufacturers such as Lezyne do produce the lights, but don't sell them over here.
+Three of our 2021 lights have a StVZO (the German standard) compliant beam, although other manufacturers such as Lezyne do produce the lights, but don't sell them over here.
 We'd like to see more of them: they work well for a lot of road riding.

 The graph displaying the beam data uses a logarithmic scale to display the output of the lights.
 If you understand or care about such things, here's why: